NorthSailor/diffusion-solver/README.md

 BOUNDARY START END VALUE
 ```

-The end values are not inclusive.
+All grid indices are zero-indexed and the end values are not inclusive.

 `BOUNDARY` can be one of: `X-`, `X+`, `Y-`, `Y+`.